sreyrc/Bezier-Curves/README.md

 DigiPen Institute of Technology.
 We had to create an application that generates Bezier Curves based on control points that the user places on the screen.

+Curves can be calculated using any of the three methods:
+1. De-Castelejau algorithm or Nested Linear Interpolation (NLI)
+2. BB-Form
+3. Midpoint Subdivision

 Made in Qt 5.15.0 using the qcustomplot library

 -------------------------------------------